+Wests Manager

-Waste Management
+Waste Manager nent

 Lead WSCC

 organisations

 Main sources WSCC

 of information

 Existing provision WSCC (as Waste Disposal Authority) has statutory duties to make arrangements for the disposal of waste collected by Adur (the Waste Collection Authority) and to provide places where the public can take their own household waste for disposal (Household Waste Recycling Sites).
 The County Council must also comply with legislation and meet various targets that are set by Government and the EU.
 This includes diverting waste away from landfill towards increased recycling achieved through a range of initiatives and the provision of the appropriate infrastructure.

-Shoreham is served by the Shoreham Household Waste Recycling Site (HWRS) which is located on Brighton Road, Shoreham-By- Sea.
-Its catchment area extends from the coast northwards to

-Small Dole and westwards to North Lancing with the Brighton and Hove City Council boundary 2 miles to the east resulting in cross border use of the site.
+Shoreham is served by the Shoreham Household Waste Recycling Site (HWRS) which is located on Brighton Road, Shoreham-By-Sea.
+Its catchment area extends from the coast northwards to Small Dole and westwards to North Lancing with the Brighton and Hove City Council boundary 2 miles to the east resulting in cross border use of the site.
 The current site capacity is c22,000 tonnes per annum in terms of waste handling.
 It currently operates at just over half that annual throughput.
-The Western Harbour Arm Development Brief for Shoreham Harbour identifies this site for potential future redevelopment (phase 3) 13 .
-It is unlikely that this phase will progress before phases 1 and 2 on the southern side of the A259 are significantly developed.
-A new HWRS will need to be provided should the site be developed.
-It is anticipated that this will be beyond the Local Plan period.

 A Waste Transfer Station (WTS) exists in Lancing and is located on Chartwell Road.
 This is used by Adur & Worthing Council Services to receive waste and recyclables collected by those councils.
 The facility is relatively new and is handling just over half its capacity of c100,000 tonnes per annum of waste and recyclables.

 A number of 'Bring Sites', provided by ADC, are also located throughout the district providing the opportunity to recycle cans, paper, glass, textiles, plastic and shoes.
 The capacity of these facilities is likely to reduce in the future as usage of these sites decline and Council residential collections increase.

 In addition there are 3 private waste disposal companies operating in Adur including Rabbit Group waste recycling and waste processing site in Lancing, European Metal Recycling site in Shoreham and Davis Metal Recycling site in Lancing.

-Planned provision None Sources of funding and costs If a new HWRS is required in Shoreham as a result of redevelopment of the site, the cost (assuming the land, planning, design and construction and a fully serviced, level and vacant site), is in the order of £2.5 million.
-The actual cost will be site specific and may also be offset by the capital receipt secured through the disposal of the existing site.
+Planned None

+provision

+Sources of

+funding and

+costs

 Key issues and dependencies Both the Lancing WTS and Shoreham HWRS are on constrained sites with no scope for expansion.
 However housing numbers currently proposed are within the capacities of those sites.
-A replacement HWRS will be required if Phase 3 of the Shoreham Harbour Regeneration Area goes ahead (this is likely to be beyond the plan period and therefore beyond the scope of this IDP).
-Policy W2 of the adopted WSCC Waste Local Plan (draft, submitted for Examination in March 2013) safeguards all existing capacity from non-waste development/redevelopment.
+Policy W2 of the adopted April 2014 WSCC Waste Local Plan prepared jointly with SDNPA safeguards all existing capacity from non-waste development/redevelopment.
 The policy allows for the loss of existing sites subject to certain criteria being met including the provision of a suitable site.

-Summary and The policies in the Local Plan seek to reduce waste within the role of LDI and IDP LDF District wherever possible.
+Summary and role of LDF and IDP The policies in the Local Plan seek to reduce waste within the District wherever possible.
 The Waste Disposal Authority (WSCC) is required to make arrangements for the disposal of waste collected by the Waste Collection Authority (ADC) and provide places where the public can take their own household waste for disposal.
-The Waste Local Plan (adopted by West Sussex County Council and the South Downs National Park Authority April 2014) does not identify any additional requirements for the handling of household waste in Adur to meet current and future projected needs.
+The Waste Local Plan (adopted by West Sussex County Council and the South Downs National Park Authority April 2014) does not identify any additional requirements for the handling of household

+waste in Adur to meet current and future projected needs.